NUISANCEMC/HEPData/README.md

 _PS: For large matrices that are not invertible, do we want to suggest they check it can be inverted?
 Or provide an inverted one?_
 _LP: I think we can leave the option for a pre-inverted one._

-The [HepData `YAML`]() supports the inclusion of multiple uncertainties for each bin as well as the linking to associated covariance matrices for each table.
+The [HEPData `YAML`]() supports the inclusion of multiple uncertainties for each bin as well as the linking to associated covariance matrices for each table.
 In all cases the qualifiers for a table should provide a reference to the recommended covariance matrix to use when calculating a test statistic with the data.
 If multiple covariances are provided that need to be added together then all covariance can be included in the submission as seperate tables, however a total covariance should also be uploaded alongside this.
 For the avoidance of doubt, a qualifier reference should be provided even if only one covariance is included in the submission : `Covariance=covariance_analysis1_total.dat`.

-Errors should be included wherever possible in [HepData `YAML`]() data tables even if there is an associated covariance.
+Errors should be included wherever possible in [HEPData `YAML`]() data tables even if there is an associated covariance.
 For event rate measurements where the known error is derived from Poisson statistics a calculated uncertainty should still be included.

 ### Test Statistics